wp-plugins/multi-column-tag-map/readme.txt

 You must be using jQuery in order to use the show, hide and equal feature.

 = Additional Options =
-* If you make CSS changes, make a folder named "multi-column-tag-map" in your theme's directory.
+* If you wish to make CSS changes, make a folder named "multi-column-tag-map" in your theme's directory.
 Move a copy of the plugin's "mctagmap.css" into that folder.
+There you can make style changes that will not be overwritten when you update the mctagmap plugin.
+* If you wish to make JavaScript changes, make a folder named "multi-column-tag-map" in your theme's directory.
+Move a copy of the plugin's "mctagmap.js" into that folder.
+There you can make JavaScript changes that will not be overwritten when you update the mctagmap plugin.
+* If you wish to make PHP changes, make a folder named "multi-column-tag-map" in your theme's directory.
+Move a copy of the plugin's "mctagmap_functions.php" into that folder.
 There you can make style changes that will not be overwritten when you update the mctagmap plugin.
 * There is a reverse exclude feature.
 You can add exclude="&#42;!er" and will only list tags that include "er" in them.
 Example: exclude="&#42;!tion" will show only tags that include "tion" and so on.
 You can only use one exclude this way.

 = Theme Addition =